 Article 16 – Gender equality

-1. States Parties, in accordance with their obligations under international law, shall ensure full gender equality for all women and men, and undertake to take measures, including through temporary special measures as and when appropriate, to end all forms of discrimination against all women and girls everywhere so as to ensure their full and equal enjoyment of the right to development.
+1. States Parties, in accordance with their obligations under international law, shall ensure full gender equality for all women and men, persons who are part of the LGBTQI community and undertake to take measures, including through temporary special measures as and when appropriate, to end all forms of discrimination against all women and girls everywhere so as to ensure their full and equal enjoyment of the right to development.

 2. To that end, States Parties undertake to take appropriate measures, separately and jointly, inter alia:

-(a) To eliminate all forms of violence and harmful practices against all women and girls in the public and private spheres;
+(a) To eliminate all forms of violence and harmful practices against all women and girls in the public and private spheres with special focus on women belonging to marginalized sections;

-(b) To ensure women’s full and effective participation and equal opportunities for leadership at all levels in the conceptualization, decision-making, implementation, monitoring and evaluation of policies and programmes in political, economic and public life, and within legal persons;
+(b) To ensure women’s with special focus on women belonging to marginalized sections full and effective participation and equal opportunities for leadership at all levels in the conceptualization, decision-making, implementation, monitoring and evaluation of policies and programmes in political, economic and public life, and within legal persons;

-(c) To adopt and strengthen policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels;
+(c) To adopt and strengthen policies and enforceable legislation for the promotion of gender equality and the empowerment of all persons who are part of the LGBTQI community, women and girls at all levels;

 (d) To mainstream gender perspectives in the formulation, adoption and implementation of all national laws, policies and practices and international legal instruments, policies and practices;